-Is It Your Time to Change?
+Is It Your Time?

 The chances are you are here because you no longer want to stay where you are with your drinking?
 But it’s so difficult to know what to do.
 I know I’ve been there.
 That’s where I can guide you and help you to discover the strength within you that will lead you forward.